ceph/ceph/doc/cephadm/install.rst

    * Grafana container image
    * Alertmanager container image

 #.
-Now, create a temporary configuration file for setting the montoring images.
+Create a temporary configuration file to store the names of the monitoring
+   images.
 (See :ref:`cephadm_monitoring-images`):

    .. prompt:: bash $